(No, it doesn't speak but it can tell you a lot)

 Colour can give a great insight into your dog’s health and digestive system.
-You should be looking for a light to medium brown colour in your dog’s stools – the perfect poo.
+You should be looking for a light to dark brown colour in your dog’s stools – the perfect poo.

 It is common for raw-fed dogs to produce stools that turn white within 24 hours however if your pup’s stools are being released with a white, chalk like consistency this can be caused by too much calcium (excess bones) in their diet.